tienbg-zigexn/jenkins_l_and_d/readme.md

 - main feature of this tool is to make managing multiple machines easy.
 - help describe the whole infrastructure in yaml (supposedly to be both human and machine friendly).

+- I don't think install ansible using pip method as in the course is good. the jenkins image based on debian, so you can just `apt install ansible-core`, and you're good to go.
+- oh, they have a note says to use venv to create virtual env and install there instead of install globally using pip. this is better but still, just use the debian package instead.
+- I hate incompetent.